Red Wings Pick Up Defenseman Leddy

 The New York Islanders acquired forward Richard Panik and a second-round draft pick this year from the Detroit Red Wings on Friday for defenseman Nick Leddy.

-Detroit will retain 50% of Panik’s salary.READ MORE: Some DNR Customer Service Centers To Reopen To Public
+Detroit will retain 50% of Panik’s salary.READ MORE: Canada To Reopen Border To US Visitors Aug.
+9

 Panik has 88 goals and 106 assists in 517 regular-season games in nine seasons with Tampa Bay, Toronto, Chicago, Arizona, Washington and Detroit.
-The 30-year-old Slovak split last season with Washington and Detroit, finishing with four goals and nine assists in 48 games.READ MORE: Hundreds Turn Out For Meeting About Housing Young Migrants In Central Michigan Community
+The 30-year-old Slovak split last season with Washington and Detroit, finishing with four goals and nine assists in 48 games.READ MORE: Ford Recalls More Than 850,000 Vehicles

 Leddy, also 30, has 65 goals and 271 assists in 776 regular-season games in 11 seasons with Chicago and New York.
 He has seven goals and 26 assists in 121 playoff games, helping the Blackhawks win the 2013 Stanley Cup.
 Last season, the former University of Minnesota star had two goals and 20 assists in 56 games.